 |ReMedy prowadzi obecnie rekrutację na stanowiska kierowników grup badawczych.
 Zachęcamy do zapoznania się z ogłoszeniem.|

-The Centre for Quantum Optical Technologies (QOT) aims to explore quantum phenomena, such as superpositions and entanglement, in optical and optically controlled system, with the long-term prospects of their practical utilisation.
+The Centre for Quantum Optical Technologies (QOT) aims to explore quantum phenomena, such as superpositions and entanglement, in optical and optically controlled system, with the long-term prospects of their practical utilization.
 The Centre has been established in partnership with the University of Oxford under the International Research Agenda Programme operated by the Foundation for Polish Science and is hosted by the Centre of New Technologies, an interdisciplinary scientific unit of the University of Warsaw focused on research and technology development.

 Director: Prof. Konrad Banaszek

 The Centre offers career opportunities for researchers at all stages, from undergraduate students to group leaders.
-Currently open positions are advertised below.

 The next call for group leaders is planned to open in Spring 2019.
 For further information, please contact email@example.com